lw8192/Red-Team-Dev/C/Interview_Prep.md

 - NOP an address, inject assembly into a binary, hook an entry point so it calls the address.
 - Replace a function.
 ### Kernel Programming
+Interrupts
+page tables
+processes
+paged vs non-paged memory
+locking, deadlocking issues
+Is Windows is a real-time os? (if not how to design a RT extension?)
+Locking, deadlocking issues (difference with single/smp/HT systems) What is a windows subsystem?
+(Native vs Win32 ? why does it exist?) can lead to discussion with Virtual machines.
+Recursion removal strategy (why is it bad in drivers) memory access optimization (tiling…)
+C compilation steps.
+Security (token, SID…)
+Cache Manager/VM interactions.
+Boot process description, Exec load process (what is the c-runtime, pagefault handling), Shared library (imports, rva…)
+Give your debugging strategies/support.(Bsod debug howto) Give 3 examples of filter drivers.
+Give n links to internet/blog related sites.
+Describe advanced Data structure implementation (B-tree, …), give O() properties.

 ## Reverse Engineering
 REMnux: network analysis platform.